pchj/ModelEarth-RealityStream/README.md

 5. [Job Listings](output/jobs/) - Reality or Fiction

 Install the streamlit Command-Line Interface (CLI) if you haven't yet.
+If you have an error during the install, our [docs page](docs) may have a fix.

 	pip install streamlit